 Boat Trips On The Danube

 If you are travelling to Central Europe, you can visit the Slovak capital Bratislava by high speed catamaran from Vienna.
 This is one of the most exciting boat trips from Wien.
 Bratislava and Vienna are the two most closely located capitals in Europe.
 In little more than one hour you can whizz to Bratislava and back with the Twin City Liner Vienna – Bratislava.
 I went there with my kids one summer Sunday.

 We found we had more than enough time in Bratislava to do sightseeing.
 Read my story about our catamaran ride and mini danube cruise.

 Taking a boat trip on the Vienna Danube connects you with contemporary sites.
 The boat ride departs from the Danube canal at the north-eastern edge of the city centre.
 The most impressive site during the Vienna Danube Evening Cruise is the United Nations building, the funniest Hundertwasser’s Kunsthaus, and the most relaxing the Prater woodlands and Danube Island.
-For a romantic insider experience, try Dr. Mai’s Vienna Danube concerts in the summer.
+Do also watch out for Otto Wagner’s modernist Schutzenhaus, and the Zaha Hadid university library.
+On top, you’ll get to try the Otto-Wagner designed lock at Nussdorf!

 We gained so much insight into real Vienna that a regular Vienna Danube boat ride can’t provide.
 My kids loved it, and we had a good splash into the Danube, too.
 Read my review.

 For a truly scenic Danube boat trip, consider one of the many Danube tours through the Wachau Valley, UNESCO World heritage site.
 The Wachau has earned a place in European history as the site where medieval crusader King Richard Lionheart was held in prison at Duernstein castle.
 You can see and visit the ruin of Duernstein during some boat trips.
 Besides, the Wachau is the home of award winning Austrian wine and of all things apricot.
 More information on doing a Wachau boat trip.